Rescheduling Recurring Services

 Note: Any scheduling changes that you make to a single Service Request will only be applied to that one Service Request.
 The "parent" Recurring Service will not be edited.

-• Recurring Service - Can only be edited on the Location Page by changing the "Next due in" or "Next Due on" date.
+• Recurring Service - Can only be edited on the Location Page by changing the "Next Due in" or "Next Due on" date.
 This will change the due dates for the entire Recurring Service.

 Rescheduling a Service Request